your body is your life's narrative

 It is a modality that is well-coupled with remedial bodywork to assist in postural alignment, the release and relief of tension (mental, emotional and physical) and also provides a unique and individual experience for those who are curious about their physical body on a deeper level.

-Sessions aim to encourage a greater awareness through the body, acknowledge strengths and challenges in combination with the body’s communication, release held (redundant/restrictive) psycho-emotional energy, allow for new perspectives and to assist in bringing about a greater overall focus, balance and stability to the mental, emotional and physical areas of the clients’ body in a holistic way.
+Sessions also focus on a clients’ dialogue, symptoms, and life stressors, aiming to encourage a greater awareness through the body, acknowledge strengths and challenges in combination with the body’s communication, release held (redundant/restrictive) psycho-emotional energy, allow for new perspectives and to assist in bringing about a greater overall focus, balance and stability to the mental, emotional and physical areas of the clients’ body in a holistic way.

 Psychosomatic and emotional anatomy focused consultations and sessions may include aspects of: